 PressBooks is reliable, fast and solid.
 It does what it says and it does it smoothly, but it does too little in comparison with the possibilities and expectations.
 I realize PressBooks in foundation has a bottomline.
 The bottomline is compatibility of exported files with the respected distribution platforms.
 This is a very legitimate goal but as a result PressBooks is far behind the latest content publishing trends and it’s very difficult to be monetized and highly profitable.
 Lets see why.

 PressBooks has adopted books and chapters meta-data, that’s necessary but not enough.
-Micro-Formats such as Schema.org are the minimum practices to structure various data.
+Micro-Formats such as Schema.org should be the minimum practices to structure various data.

 Suppose I am writing a cookbook in PressBooks platform.
 I need books meta-data, I need recipe meta-data too.
 In addition I like to have a custom taxonomy with hierarchy for my ingredients the top level categories can be items like: vegetables, spices, meats etc and all ingredients can be organized on sub-categories.